Capitalisk/capitalisk-auth-client/README.md

   ></capitalisk-log-in>
 ```

 This example above sets up a form for authentication via the main Capitalisk blockchain.
-If you're running your own Capitalisk node, you could point to it instead simply by changing the `hostname` and `port` attributes.
+If you're running your own Capitalisk node, you could point to it instead simply by changing the `hostname` and/or `port` attributes.

 Setting up a log in form for any other Capitalisk-based blockchain is just as simple.
 For example, the log in form for the saasufy.com (SAS) blockchain is: